 What goes for physical wounds also goes for psychological and emotional trauma as well.
 The first step towards healing psychological or emotional healing is to clean the wound.
 Then, make sure nobody keeps poking at the wound with a stick, Protect the wound from the bacteria of negativity and stay out of toxic environments so your wounds can stay clean and heal.
 It is as simple as that.
 If you don’t protect yourself from being hurt again, if you don’t have a safe and non-toxic environment, and if you don’t keep your spaces clean and free of emotional/psychological dirt and grime, your psychological and emotional wounds will never heal.
 Remember this: Psychological and emotional healing occurs only in safe, clean, non toxic environments.

-Unless you live by yourself, establishing this kind of Right Environment environment can difficult.
+Unless you live by yourself, establishing this kind of Right Environment can difficult.
 Indeed, when you add family, friendships, and other relationships, ensuring safe, clean, non-toxic environments can become a major challenge.
 In order to help shift your realities, we recommend a commitment to non-violence in your life.
 Non-violence means that no violence is allowed.
 In a non-violent environment, there is no yelling, no name calling, no emotional assault, no physical violence, and no aggression of any kind.
-Committing to non-violence provides an easy to understand, rock solid foundation upon which to build healthy environments where healing can occur.
+Committing to non-violence provides an easy to understand, rock solid foundation upon which to build healthy environments where healing and connection can occur.

 Given how emotionally and psychologically violent our modern societies and families can be, achieving non-violence can be a challenge and can take some time.
 LP self-assessments help you take an honest look at the toxicity and violence in your life.
 LP workbooks and resources provide additional guidance on how to improve and achieve Right Environment.